rklymentiev/py-for-neuro/slides/chapter5_03_mat.md

 The `squeeze_me` is responsible for squeezing unit matrix dimensions.
 For example, if MATLAB variable was stored in a shape (5,1,1), setting `squeeze_me=True` will import it with the shape (5,) to Python.

-The resulted object is a dictionary.
+The resulting object is a dictionary.
 Each key represents saved variable from the MATLAB.
 Also, there are three additional keys with wile info.

 [SciPy Website](https://www.scipy.org/)